 THE COST OF REDEMPTION

 Every man was required to pay the same price.
 It did not matter how rich or poor they were.
+No one cared how much more one had sinned than the other.
+All sins were redeemed by one and the same price.

 A scripture relating to these facts can be found in Exodus 30:16:

-“And you shall take the redemption money of the children of Israel and shall appoint it for the service of the tabernacle of meeting, that it may be a memorial for the children of Israel before the LORD, to make atonement for yourselves.”
+“You shall take the redemption money of the children of Israel and shall appoint it for the service of the tabernacle of meeting, that it may be a memorial for the children of Israel before the LORD, to make atonement for yourselves.”

-Therefore, each man was required to pay for his own sins with his own life.
-However, his life could be redeemed.
-This happened through this tax which was paid to the tabernacle in the form of a certain amount of silver.
+Redemption happened through this tax which was paid to the tabernacle in the form of a certain amount of silver.

 SPECIFICS OF THE REDEMPTION PRICE